 Unwarranted variation in maternity care can cause issues including introducing risks to patient safety, sub-optimal clinical practice and complications for staff who regularly rotate between different units.
 All this can adversely affect patient care and safety.

-Over the past two years the Oxford AHSN Maternity Clinical Network has developed, agreed and implemented sets of clinical guidelines which optimise care across the Oxford AHSN region.
+Since 2015 the Oxford AHSN Maternity Clinical Network has developed, agreed and implemented sets of clinical guidelines which optimise care across the Oxford AHSN region.
 Consistency of care and aligning guidelines mitigates potential patient safety issues, especially when women can be seen in more than one hospital during their pregnancy.

 Ratified and agreed guidelines

 The current agreed and ratified network-wide guidelines are:

 - Pregnancies complicated with red cell antibodies other than anti c, anti d and anti K Guideline, V1

 - Pregnancies complicated with anti c, anti d and anti k alloimmunisation Guideline, V1